First steps when someone has died

 Read about the first steps that need to be taken immediately after someone has died, whether this was at home, in a hospital or in a care home.

-Getting a medical certificate
+Getting a medical certificate of death

 If the death was expected, and the cause of death is clear, a GP will need to issue a medical certificate to confirm the cause of death.